lburleigh/da-guide/_build/html/_sources/01-da_info/coir_ls.md

 Optimal hyper-parameters can be found using leave-one-domain-out cross validation on source domain data.

 The algorithm is not sensitive to the trade-off parameter, indicating the covariate-independence regularization importance stability (see Fig. 3a).
-This algorithm is also not sensitive to alpha, though larger values greater than 10,000 can lead to a change in performance.

 ![Hyperparameters](images/CoIRsenslamb.JPG)